School Psychology (Ph.D.)

-The program provides the training and experiences necessary for its graduates to function in many leadership positions, and in urban or nonurban settings.
-These positions include, but are not limited to:
+The program provides the training and experiences necessary for its graduates to succeed in many leadership positions, in both urban or non-urban settings.
+These positions include but are not limited to:

 - supervisor, responsible for the effectiveness of other school psychologists;

 - administrator, responsible for developing, implementing, and evaluating educational psychological programs;

 - researcher, advancing the state of scientific knowledge; and

 - educator, functioning in institutions of higher education.

 The school psychology doctoral program is accredited by the American Psychological Association and approved by the National Association of School Psychologists.
 For more information, contact the

 Office of Program Consultation and Accreditation of the American Psychological Association